PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-06 08:26:14
+Last updated: 2024-04-06 08:26:47
-Random Quote: Science is neat, but I’m afraid it’s not very forgiving. - Scott Clarke
+Random Quote: What if God doesn’t know what he’s doing?
+If the plan is wrong?
+If God is wrong? -